 We mask.

-Track number four, "Letter to God (1974)" struck a cord with me and the trasition from track 4 to track 5 , "Panic Attack" is the magic of listening to an album.
-The way that the songs are paired in the order that they melt into each other as the album plays on the audible sunchonisity that makes listening to an album cover to cover magical.
-Listening to a song on it's own loses that magic and is an artform new generations don't understand.
-"Panic Attack" sold me on that first listen, it's my favorite song on the album and the stand out one in my opinion.
-An intentional listen to it's lyrics gives the listener a better understanding of the daily mental battle so many people unknowingly struggle with.
+Track number four, "Letter to God (1974)" struck a cord with me and the transition from track 4 to track 5 , "Panic Attack" holds the magic of listening to an album.
+The way that the songs are paired ttogether in such a way that they melt from one to the next as the album plays on is the audible synchronicity that makes the art an album and listening to an album, rather than single songs on their own, magical.
+If you're unsure of what I mean, listen for yourself.

 About-Face "Light Lock" lip gloss by Halsey photo by Nikki DeMartini |

-Along with making music Halsey also has her own cosmetics line.
-About-Face launched on 2021 "for the generation of e-girls and e-boys out there who want to express themselves with vibrant pigment and messy make-up" as Halsey herself puts it.
-And again, if you dive a little deeper you'll discover that about-face is a therapy term.
-In therapy "about face" menas a complete change in perspective, attitude or behavior.
+If you dive a little deeper you'll discover that about-face is a therapy term.
+In therapy "about face" means a complete change in perspective, attitude or behavior.
 Essentially a radical shift in someone's approach to a situation or or issue they are working on; it signifies a significant reversal of direction or viewpoint.

 Most likely it's not a coincidence that About-Face came about 3 years after Halsey's toxic relationship with rapper G-Eaze ended and she started healing from that.